‘DOOL’ Spoilers: Brady Finds Cursed Amulet In Eric’s Room — Did He Kill Deimos? Fans Don’t Think So

 Jealous Brady believes that Eric stole the object from Deimos after he killed him.

 Instead of going to Eric with the evidence, Brady, driven by jealousy, considers going to the police.
 He believes that he needs to get rid of Eric to have Nicole Walker (Arianne Zucker) to himself.
-He also believes that if he goes to the police with the evidence Sonny will be released.
+He also believes that if he goes to the police with the evidence, Sonny will be released.

 ‘Days Of Our Lives’ Spoilers: Eric Martsolf Teases A ‘Turn’ In Brady Black, But It’s A ‘Very Happy Thing’ https://t.co/HRNhHajo6d